Resumo

 JK declares that he has no competing interests.

 National Institutes of Health, Centers for Disease Control and Prevention, HIV Medicine Association, and the Infectious Diseases Society of America.
+Panel on Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.
 Guidelines for the prevention and treatment of opportunistic infections in adults and adolescents with HIV: histoplasmosis.
-Sep 2019 [internet publication].Full text
+Oct 2024 [internet publication].Texto completo

 Hage CA, Carmona EM, Epelbaum O, et al. Microbiological laboratory testing in the diagnosis of fungal infections in pulmonary and critical care practice.
 An official American Thoracic Society clinical practice guideline.
 Am J Respir Crit Care Med.
-2019 Sep 1;200(5):535-50.Full text Abstract
+2019 Sep 1;200(5):535-50.Texto completo Resumen

 - Community-acquired pneumonia